google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/01_introduction/slides.md

 everything that you need to know from the ground up.
 There are a few things that we do hope you already have exposure to that we've listed on this slide.

-If you don't know (or remember these), don't panic.
+If you don't know (or remember) these, don't panic.
 We have labs for all of the prerequisites.

 For Python programming, we really only expect you to know the basics of the core language.
 It would be good if you know `if`, `else`, `for`, `while`, the built in data types, and how to create your